Global Neural Networks and The Data Scaling Effect in Financial Time Series Forecasting: Methodology

-Here, $f(\cdot)$ denotes a model for $\sigma_t$ that can be either an econometric or deep learning model, $\ell(\v y|\v \theta)$ denotes the minimization objective which is the negative log-likelihood with $\v \theta$ the model parameters, $p(\cdot|\sigma_t)$ is the Gaussian density function with mean zero, and $T_{in}$ is the training data size.
+Here, $T_{in}$ represents the in-sample data size.
+The function $f(\cdot)$ forecasts the conditional volatility $\sigma_t$, and it could be an econometric model (e.g., GARCH) or a NN model.
+The negative log-likelihood $\ell(\v y \mid \v \theta)$ is the objective to minimize, where $\v \theta$ denotes all the model parameters, and $p(\cdot \mid \sigma_t)$ is a Gaussian density function with mean zero and variance $\sigma_t^2$.

-We refer to this training approach using a single time series $\v y$ as {\it local training}.
-A model trained in this way is called a local model, or asset-specific model, as its parameters are optimized on an individual time series.
-When dealing with multiple time series, $\v Y=\left\{\v y^n, n=1, \ldots, N\right\}$, using a local training approach, there will be $N$ local models ${f^1(\cdot),...,f^N(\cdot)}$ trained separately.
-We note that, each time series, $\v y^n$, may have varying lengths.

-\paragraph{Global training:} On the other hand, the {\it global training} approach using multiple time series, $\v Y$, can be expressed as